-Media were removed, and wells were washed once with HBSS (1 ml/ well of a six-well plate).
-The HBSS was removed and replaced with irreversible inhibitors diluted in HBSS or HBSS alone (1 ml/well of a six-well plate).
-Plates were incubated for 1 hour at 37°C, 5% CO2.
-The media, along with the inhibitors, were removed from all wells, and the wells were washed once with HBSS.
-For time points later than t = 0, HBSS was replaced by complete media, and plates were returned to the incubator.
-For t = 0, wells were washed once with ice-cold HBSS (1 ml/well of a six-well plate).
-The substrate L-KYN was added to all wells (15 $\mu$ M for astrocytes or rat mixed glia, 1 ml/well of a six-well plate).
-The plates were incubated for 2 hours at 37°C, 5% CO2.
-The supernatants (850 μl/well of a six-well plate) were removed and placed in a sample block.
-The samples were acidified with 100 $\mu$ l of 1 M HCl.
-At the remaining time points, samples were washed once with HBSS, and the same procedure was followed as described for the t = 0 time point.
-Samples were frozen at -20°C until KYNA analysis by LC-MS/ MS.Percent inhibition was calculated based on maximal KYNA in wells not treated with irreversible inhibitors at each time point.
-The time courses of KAT II enzyme activity recovery from different cell types after irreversible inhibition were characterized by a turnover equation with zero-order KAT II synthesis rate $(K{syn}^{KATII})$ and first-order KAT II degradation rate $(k{deg}^{KATII})$ (Dayneka et al., 1993).
-KAT II turnover half-life was subsequently calculated for different cell types in eq.
-1 and eq.
-2:
+Media was removed and wells were washed once with HBSS (1 ml per well of a 6 well plate).
+The HBSS was removed and replaced with irreversible inhibitors diluted in HBSS or HBSS alone (1 ml per well of a 6 well plate).
+Plates were incubated for 1 h at 37 °C, 5% CO2.
+The media along with the inhibitors was removed from all wells and the wells were washed once with HBSS.
+For time points later than T = 0, HBSS was replaced by complete media and plates were returned to the incubator.
+For T = 0, wells were washed once with ice cold HBSS (1 ml per well of a 6 well plate).
+The substrate L-KYN was added to all wells (15 μM for astrocytes or rat mixed glia; 1 ml per well of a 6 well plate).
+The plates were incubated for 2 hours at 37 °C, 5% CO2.
+The supernatants (850 μl per well of a 6 well plate) were removed and placed in a sample block.
+The samples were acidified with 100 μl 1M HCl.
+Remaining time points were washed once with HBSS and the same procedure was followed as described above for T = 0 time point.
+Samples were frozen at -20 °C until KYNA analysis by LC-MS/MS.

-$$\frac{dKATII}{dt} = K{syn}^{KATII} - k{deg}^{KATII} KATII$$ (1)
+Percent inhibition was calculated based on maximal KYNA in wells not treated with irreversible inhibitors at each time point.
+Time course of KAT II enzyme activity recovery from different cell types after irreversible inhibition were characterized by a turnover equation with zero order KAT II synthesis rate (K{syn}^{KATII}) and first order KAT II degradation rate (k{deg}^{KATII}) (Dayneka et al., 1993).
+KAT II turnover half life was subsequently calculated for different cell types.

-KATII Half Life =
+$$\frac{dKATII}{dt} = K{syn}^{KATII} - k{deg}^{KATII} KATII$$ Eq 1

-$$Ln(2)/k{deg}^{KATII}$$
+$$KATII Half Life = Ln(2)/k{deg}^{KATII}$$ Eq 2

-(2)
+Determination of apparent Km for L-KYN for recombinant KAT II

-Determination of Apparent Km for L-KYN for Recombinant KAT II.
-To characterize the kinetics of the recombinant KAT II enzymes in our laboratory and define assay conditions for subsequent $k{\text{inact}}/K{\text{I}}$ assay, apparent $K{\text{m}}$ (the concentration of substrate that results in half-maximal reaction velocity under specified conditions) for L-KYN was determined.
+In order to characterize the kinetics of the recombinant KAT II enzymes in our lab and define assay conditions for subsequent k{imact}/K_I assay, apparent Km (the concentration of substrate that results in half maximal reaction velocity under specified conditions) for L-KYN was determined.
 Initial conditions were based on those previously indicated (Schmidt et al., 1993).
-The assay was performed in 96-well or 384-well plates in a total volume of 150 $\mu$ l (96-well plate) or 30 $\mu$ l (384- well plate) per well.
-The assay mixture contained 70 $\mu$ M pyridoxal phosphate (PLP), 1 mM $\alpha$ -ketoglutaric acid, and a fixed concentration (200 or 300 nM) of human, rat, or NHP KAT II in 150 mM Tris acetate buffer, pH 7.0, with 0.1% bovine $\gamma$ -globulin.
+The assay was performed in 96 well or 384 well plates in a total volume of 150 μL (96 well plate) or 30 μL (384 well plate) per well.
+The assay mixture contained 70 μM PLP, 1 mM α -ketoglutaric acid, and a fixed concentration (200 or 300 nM) of either human, rat, or NHP KAT II in 150 mM Tris Acetate buffer, pH 7.0, with 0.1% bovine gamma globulin (BGG).
 Substrate (L-KYN) was added to various final concentrations, from 0.05 to 3 mM.
 Enzyme concentration was chosen to allow the measurement of an initial linear rate across a large range of substrate values.
 Assay plates were sealed around the edges with tape and immediately read on a SpectraMax plate reader set at 37°C at an absorbance wavelength of 370 nm.
-A 370 nm was recorded at 3-minute intervals for 4 hours.
+A 370 nm was recorded at 3 min intervals for 4 h.

 Enzyme kinetic constants were determined by nonlinear regression analysis of a first-order Michaelis-Menten equation using GraphPad Prism 5.01 (GraphPad Software Inc., San Diego, CA).
-The apparent $K_m$ values were expressed as millimolars.
-Arithmetic means and standard deviation of the $K_m$ values were calculated from three experiments.
+The apparent Km values were expressed as mM.
+Arithmetic means and standard deviations of the Km values were calculated from three experiments.